**WHAT TO DO IF YOUR ENGINE WON'T START. Engine Won’t Start? Start Here.

 3. Spray a short burst of starter fluid into the carburetor intake.
 Less is better!

-A Cheap and Dirty Way to Confirm Good Spark & Simple and Easy
+Step 4: Cheap and Dirty Way to Confirm Good Spark & Simple and Easy

 Remove all your spark plugs.
 (It takes the stress off your starter)